 • Do things that don’t seem beneficial right away (blowing bubbles underwater… what am I, a baby?)

-• Do things that are legitimately terrifying to my core (see: water)
+• Do things that terrify me to my core (see: water)

 And also, yes.
-I now swim like a shark. 🦈
+I now swim like a shark: if I stop moving or try to breathe, I’ll drown. 🦈